 Accreditation Procedure

-With the decree of 04.09.2009, the state of Hesse introduced accreditation and re-accreditation as a mandatory procedure for the introduction and conversion of all study programs in the state of Hesse.
-The Hessian Higher Education Act as amended on 14.12.2009 requires successful accreditation or re-accreditation for all study programs.
-New study programs must be accredited before students are admitted.
+The state of Hesse introduced accreditation and reaccreditation as a mandatory procedure for the introduction and conversion of all degree programs in the state of Hesse by decree dated 04.09.2009.
+Since 2009, the Hessian Higher Education Act has stipulated successful accreditation or reaccreditation for all degree programs.
+New degree programs must be accredited before students are admitted.
 This eliminates the need for the Hessian Ministry of Science and the Arts to review the degree programs.
-State-controlled accreditation agencies, with the help of expert assessors, carry out structural audits as well as expert assessment with regard to the achievement of minimum standards of new and transformed study programs.
-On the basis of an expert opinion, the Accreditation Council decides on the award of the accreditation seal.

 Accreditations are currently possible in the following procedural forms

-• System accreditation - accreditation of the entire quality assurance system for studies and teaching of a university with individual program samples.
+• System accreditation - accreditation of the entire quality assurance system for studying and teaching at a university with individual program samples.
+The University of Kassel itself is not system-accredited.

 Contact